-Neuroscience majors have the opportunity to do a senior honors research project in a lab at Amherst College, or occasionally at another of the Five Colleges.
-The student research project is usually in an area of ongoing research for the faculty member, who will normally suggest possible projects.
-Students will be contacted in the spring of their junior year, well before preregistration, about expressing their preferences for honors laboratory placement.
+Neuroscience majors have the opportunity to do a senior honors research project in a lab at Amherst College, or occasionally at another one of the Five Colleges.
+The student research project is usually in an area of ongoing research for the faculty member.

 *Honors Thesis Titles from recent years are listed on the Student Research page*

 All Neuroscience majors are eligible to apply for the honors program.
 Although efforts are made to accommodate as many students as possible, majors are not guaranteed the opportunity to undertake a thesis.
 When considering applicants, the program considers a number of factors, including the student’s ability to meet deadlines and work independently and their academic record.
 Students who are interested in pursuing a thesis should start the process by consulting with their Major advisor early in their junior year and students that will study abroad during their junior year are encouraged to be proactive.